"Like they said, we want each other, it’s fun, it’s been a while,

 I nodded quietly, looking down to where their hands gripped my shirt.

 They pressed our foreheads together.
 “And they’re gonna keep talking, Blue.
-Not all of them are good.”
+Not all of them will be good.”

 I nodded again, because yes, people talked.
 And yes, I heard what they were saying.
 I was Andrei’s new ‘toy’, they're playing around while Tristan’s away, someone should start a bet on how long I’ll last-